sgupta70/BasicArduino/README.md

 ### Reflection

-This had a lot more wiring and more coding.
+This had a lot more wiring and more coding, we also had to figure out a way to only turn on the light with a button.
 It wasn't super hard and I got the hang of it pretty quickly.